Financial Aid Can Help With Many College Costs

 How Much Will It Cost Me to Attend BCC?

-Answer just a few questions about your household and financial circumstances on the Net Price Calculator, also known as Net Price Calculator, and you will get a “ballpark” estimate of how much (if any) you’ll need to pay to attend BCC.
+Answer just a few questions about your household and financial circumstances on the Cost Calculator, also known as Net Price Calculator, and you will get a “ballpark” estimate of how much (if any) you’ll need to pay to attend BCC.

 Net price is the amount you need to be prepared to pay BCC after subtracting your financial aid from your total college charges.
 Depending on how much aid you qualify for, you could end up with a small bill or no bill at all — you could even end up with extra money to help with living expenses.

 The Net Price Calculator can’t predict exactly how much financial aid you’ll receive because that depends on whether you file your FAFSA (Free Application for Federal Student Aid) on time (by May 1 each year) and whether you enroll full-time or part-time.
 Filing the FAFSA on time nets you more aid.

 Be sure to develop a contingency plan in case your aid is insufficient to cover your basic college needs.
 Below are several options for you to consider:

 - Scholarship opportunities offered by your high school, employer, or BCC;

 - BCC’s Three Installment Payment Plan (TIPP) offered by the Student Billing Office to help spread out your payments over time;

 - A low-interest federally-guaranteed Direct Student Loan that does not have to be repaid until after you graduate or drop below 6 credits.